-Transcripts - Applicants are required to upload one scanned version of their official transcripts/academic records (including any legends/keys) directly into the online application to their online application from every post-secondary institution you have attended for at least one year as a full-time student.
+Transcripts - Applicants are required to upload one scanned version of their unofficial transcripts/academic records (including any legends/keys) directly into the online application to their online application from every post-secondary institution you have attended for at least one year as a full-time student.
 Please also upload any transcripts for relevant coursework taken outside of your undergraduate institution.
 All records should clearly indicate the name under which you are applying to Stanford.
 Ensure that your scans are legible since the Admissions Committee will use them in their review process.

 Only those who accept offer of admission to Stanford will need to have official transcripts sent to the university.
 Instructions will be provided to matched students.

 TOEFL Exam (if applicable)